 An immature bald eagle takes five years to acquire the white head and tail of the adult.

-A.K.A.: American eagle, white-headed eagle, sea eagle
+Also Known As: American eagle, white-headed eagle, sea eagle

 Field marks: Large, dark-bodied raptor, with broad, plank-like wings.
 Adults have a distinctive white head and tail, dark body, and dark wings.
 Immatures lack the white

 head and tail, and often have white scattered throughout their dark body and wings.

 Flight behavior: Migrates alone.
 Soars, glides, and, infrequently flaps while migrating.

 Often migrates late in the day.

 W-L ratio: 2.6:1

 Weight: 6-14 lbs